eficode-academy/terraform-fundamentals/README.md

 # Terraform Fundamentals Katas

 Welcome to the Terraform Fundamentals Katas!
 This repository is designed to help new users master Terraform through practical exercises hosted on the Azure cloud.

 Each kata focuses on essential concepts and skills, providing a hands-on approach to learning infrastructure as code with Terraform.

-Whether you're starting from scratch or looking to deepen your understanding, these challenges will guide you through creating, modifying, and managing Azure resources effectively.
+Whether you're starting from scratch or looking to deepen your understanding, these challenges will guide you through creating, modifying, and managing Azure resources using Terraform.

 Dive in and start your journey to becoming proficient with Terraform!

 ## About Terraform